Town lets homeowner keep ‘Impeach Trump’ sign, for now

 A Massachusetts man will get to keep a banner reading "Impeach Trump" on his home.

-The roughly 12-foot by 2-foot, red, white and blue sign has been hanging from the second floor of Dan Chiasson's home for months but recently Wellesley officials told him the banner violated town bylaws because it was too big and too high off the ground.
+The roughly 12-foot (3.5-meter) by 2-foot (0.5-meter), red, white and blue sign has been hanging from the second floor of Dan Chiasson's home for months but recently Wellesley officials told him the banner violated town bylaws regarding size.

 Chiasson, a writer who teaches at Wellesley College, was warned he could face $300 daily fines.